Tutte Invariants for Alternating Dimaps: Characterisations of Extended Tutte Invariants

 For the inductive step, assume that $ n>1 $ and the result holds for every $ D $ that has less than $ n $ vertices.
 If $ e $ belongs to a component that has exactly one vertex in $ D $, from the base case, the alternating dimap $ D $ contains $ G_{1,3} $ as a minor.
 So, suppose $ e $ belongs to a component $ P $ that has at least two vertices in $ D $.
 This implies that there exists at least one non-loop edge $ f $ in $ P $.
 By contracting $ f $, we have $ \abs{V(D/f)}=n-1 $.
 By the inductive hypothesis, the alternating dimap $ D/f $ contains $ G_{1,3} $ as a minor.
 Since $ D/f $ is a minor of $ D $, the result follows. \end{proof}

-Since $ G_{1,3} $ contains a proper $ \omega $-loop and a proper $ \omega^{2} $-loop, the following corollary follows from Definition~\ref{def:Extended_Tutte_Invariant}. \begin{corollary} If $ y=0 $ or $ z=0 $, and there exists a proper $ 1 $-semiloop in an alternating dimap $ D $, then $ F(D)=0 $. \end{corollary}
+Since $ G_{1,3} $ contains a proper $ \omega $-loop and a proper $ \omega^{2} $-loop, the following corollary follows from Definition~\ref{def:Extended_Tutte_Invariant}. \begin{corollary} If $ y=0 $ or $ z=0 $, and there exists a proper $ 1 $-semiloop in an alternating dimap $ D $ of genus zero, then $ P(D)=0 $. \end{corollary}

-\begin{lemma} Every alternating dimap that contains a proper $ \omega $-semiloop has $ G^{a}_{2,3} $ as a minor. \end{lemma}
+\begin{lemma} Every alternating dimap of genus zero that contains a proper $ \omega $-semiloop has $ G^{a}_{2,3} $ as a minor. \end{lemma}

 \begin{proof} From Table~\ref{tab:trial_edge_type}, we can see that a proper $ \omega $-semiloop can be obtained from a proper $ 1 $-semiloop $ e $ by applying the trial operation on $ e $ once.
 Likewise, we have $ (G_{1,3})^{\omega}=G^{a}_{2,3} $.
 Therefore, by triality and Lemma~\ref{lem:minors_G_13}, we complete the proof. \end{proof}